 These act as filters to absorb the laser light, greatly reducing its intensity.
 The manufacturers make them of glass and polycarbonate to filter specific wavelength ranges.
 You make certain your glasses have the correct wavelength, or they cannot filter the laser beam.

 The other important aspect of laser safety glasses is Optical Density.
 This is basically how strong the glasses are.
 The stronger your laser beam, the higher OD it requires to keep your eyes safe.
 However, the beam’s energy is not the only variable that affects OD.
 The pulse’s duration affects the beam’s danger, so it also affects the OD, or whether the light is continuous instead of pulsed.

 Again, you must make certain you wear the proper glasses.
 Manufacturers post their wavelength and OD in the frames.

 Your Certified Laser Safety Officer knows the requirements for the laser you are using.

-Like other light, laser light beams end when something absorbs their energy, blocking it.
-Have your CLSO design and set up the work space to eliminate the laser beam after it has performed its function.
+Like other light, laser light beams end when something absorbs its energy, blocking it.
+Have your CLSO design and set up the workspace to eliminate the laser beam after it has performed its function.
 These barriers come as curtains or mobile stands.

 Whether you play or work with lasers, always respect them, and be careful to protect your eyes.